SCK CEN: Environment, Health and Safety

-Next to specialised R&D in the field of a.o. radiobiology and -ecology, environmental chemistry, decommissioning, radioactive waste management and disposal, SCK CEN also delivers high-quality measurement services such as radiation dosimetry, calibration, and spectrometry.
+Next to specialised R&D in the field of a.o. radiobiology and -ecology, environmental chemistry, decommissioning, radioactive waste management and disposal, SCK CEN also delivers measurement services such as radiation dosimetry, calibration, and spectrometry.
 Policy support, decision making, and research on the integration of social aspects into nuclear research contribute to meet complex problems related to radiation protection and energy policy.

 The facility has for meteorological measurements a 121.1 metres tall guyed mast.

 Education and Training – Academy (ACA)

-Throughout its more than 60 years of research experience in the field of peaceful applications of nuclear science and technology, SCK CEN has also conducted education and training.
-The ACA activities at SCK CEN cover a. o. reactor physics, reactor operation, reactor engineering, radiation protection, decommissioning, and waste management.
-Next to courses, SCK CEN also offers students the possibility to perform their research work at our laboratories and research reactors.
-Final-year students and Ph.D. candidates can enter a programme outlined together with a SCK CEN mentor and in close collaboration with a university promotor.
-Post-docs are mainly recruited in specialised research domains that reflect the priority programmes and R&D topics of our institute.
+Throughout its more than 60 years of research experience in the field of applications of nuclear science and technology, SCK CEN has also conducted education and training.
+The ACA activities at SCK CEN cover Nuclear reactor physics, reactor operation, reactor engineering, radiation protection, decommissioning, and waste management.
+Next to courses, SCK CEN also offers students the possibility to perform their research work at SCK CEN laboratories and research reactors.
+Final-year students and Ph.D. candidates can enter a programme outlined together with a SCK CEN mentor and in close collaboration with a university promoter.